 - their open ports and associated services;

-- and a free-form description of their purposes.
+- and a free-form description of their purposes (In the event the service is partially or wholly based on third-party or FOSS code, the name and version of the code should be included in the description when available).

-NOTE 1: This list is to be validated as part of the BVT port scanning activity.
+NOTE 1: This list is to be validated as part of the BVT port scanning activity (see clause 4.4.2).

-The used vulnerability scanning tool shall be capable to detect known vulnerabilities on common services.
-The used vulnerability information shall be reasonably recent at the time of testing.
+The used vulnerability scanning tool shall be configured to assess each network service to detect known vulnerabilities (e.g., CVE) on common services for each network interface, such as OAM and SBA interfaces.
+The used vulnerability information shall be updated within 15 days of the time of testing.

+Vulnerability testing that is network product specific is identified in the respective SCAS specification.

 Execution Steps

 The tester is required to execute the following steps: